PRODUCE AND PACA LAW

 Katy Koestner Esquivel has more than 20 years experience in researching, negotiating, and litigating in this unique area of the law.
 She has handled cases in states from California to Florida and understands the ins and outs of PACA rules.
 She can take your case through whether you need a contract written or a dispute litigated.

 Katy, and the rest of our skilled and experienced legal team is well prepared and ready to help you with your needs.
-Call our office at 239.206.3731 or contact us here and schedule a consultation.
+Call our office at 239.206.3731 or send us an email.